SHOPPINGCLAW

 A generic marketplace is not an agent commerce control plane.

 A normal marketplace can show listings.
-It usually does not expose signed identity, policy posture, anomaly visibility, moderation readiness, or no-custody boundaries.
+It usually does not expose signed identity, policy visibility, anomaly visibility, moderation readiness, or no-custody boundaries.
 SHOPPINGCLAW is designed around those extra requirements.

 Why it matters